Department: Professional Services

 Qualifications:

-• Natural Sciences (Zoology) Pembroke College, Cambridge University
+• Natural Sciences (Zoology) Pembroke College, Cambridge University, 2000-3

-I have worked with young people in formal and informal science education in a variety of roles: I started as a Primary Teacher at West Lodge Middle School, before moving to be an Education Manager on a boat - the West London Floating Classroom (Groundwork)!
+I have worked with young people in formal and informal science education in a variety of roles: I started as a Primary Teacher, before moving to be an Education Manager on a boat - the West London Floating Classroom!
+This was part of Groundwork and a key aspect was community engagement.
 I was lucky enough to be Learning Programme Developer at the Natural History Museum for 4 years, before going next door to the Science Museum to work as Audience Research Manager.
-I subsequently did freelance work whilst completing my PhD; I wrote the BBC Live N Deadly Teacher's Pack, and was external evaluator on the EU project 'Universe Awareness', as well as consulting on animal public engagement at Longleat Safari Park.
-I have worked at the RVC since 2013 in this role, and I have enjoyed using experience in event programming from previous roles.
+I subsequently did freelance work whilst completing my PhD; I wrote the BBC Live N Deadly Teacher's Pack, was external evaluator on the EU early years astronomy project 'Universe Awareness', as well as consulting on animal shows at Longleat Safari Park.
+I complemented these roles with primary supply teaching to refresh classroom teaching skills.

 Sep 2018- Animal CSI- Veterinary Pathology and the Public.
 Association of Veterinary Teaching and Research Work, University of Nottingham